"I know a detective who once attempted to disguise himself thoroughly. The first policeman he met took him into custody."

 - Alias in the Evil Genius Trilogy, who teaches Disguise at the Axis Institute, and frequently arrives to class disguised as one of his own students.
 One of the 3 teachers that escaped the institute alive.

 - The Avenger.
 Richard Henry Benson, of the 1930's pulps was a master of disguise.
 He suffered a horrible emotional shock which deadened the nerves in his face which he could mold like putty.
-(I am not making this up!!
-Ah the innocence of the 30's!)
+(Ah the innocence of the 30's!)
 He carried around a disguise kit with wig, contacts, make-up etc to go along with the putty face.
-Later when his face came back to life he invented a serum which had the same affect.
+Later when his face came back to life he invented a serum which had the same effect.

-- Doc Savage, which is pretty amazing when you consider his extraordinary physical appearance.
+- Doc Savage, which is pretty amazing when you consider his extraordinary physical appearance — roughly 6'6" (2 meters) tall, perfectly muscled, bronze skin and eyes, and yet he frequently fools his closest associates.

 - In the Star Wars Expanded Universe, we have the birdman Kaird, who is of a very rarely-seen species, but has elaborate prosthetics and suits and so on - Star Wars generally averts We Will Not Use Stage Makeup In The Future - to disguise himself as anything from a human to a Hutt.
 He'll also use less extensive measures.
 Whatever works.